labnation/DeviceInterface/README.md

 All 'smart' chips (PIC, FPGA, ADC) inside the SmartScope have their registers, typically bytes.
 These are the 'parameters' of certain functionalities of these chips.
 Examples:

 * FGPA: the TRIGGER_LEVEL register defines the voltage of the analog trigger level (FPGA register 7, see [the FPGA register list](https://github.com/labnation/DeviceInterface/blob/master/Memories/ScopeConstants_GEN.cs))
-* ADC: bits 5 and 4 of register 6 in the ADC defines whether its data is in two's complement or simply offset  binary (see the MAX19506 datasheet p22)
+* ADC: bits 5 and 4 of register 6 in the ADC defines wheth er its data is in two's complement or simply offset  binary (see the MAX19506 datasheet p22)

 Therefore, some logic is required to convert from physical values to register values (eg GUI trigger slider to TRIGGER_LEVEL bytevalue).
 These conversions are implemented in DeviceInterface (see the [TriggerValue setter method in SmartScopeSettings.cs](https://github.com/labnation/DeviceInterface/blob/master/Devices/SmartScopeSettings.cs)).